According to Facebook, we are living in a “video first” world, where Social Video will soon be at the heart of everything.

 Let me know in the comments below.

 * This post contains affiliate links.
 If you choose to upgrade to a paid account on with Animoto using my link, I will receive a commission.
-Please know that I only recommend tools that I use and love.
-I want you to be in good hands.
+I only promote brands, services and tools that create kick-butt helpful content, resources and offers for my community.

 Latest posts by Donna Moritz (see all)